Ingan121/FSUntether/README.md

 7. Disable USB restricted mode, connect your phone to Mac, then reboot the device
 8. Run `iproxy 1338 1338` and `nc localhost 1338` in separate terminals
 * TestFlight app will crash on launch, but the untether will work fine.
-* FSUntetherGUI is WIP.
-* iDownload is sandboxed, and unfortunately the sandbox entitlements seem to be ignored in app extensions.
-But I think this is enough for a kernel exploit to run.<br>
-For full /var access, add `com.apple.security.exception.files.absolute-path.read-write` on `TestFlightServiceExtension`.
-Exec/spawn is unavailable though.
-* Update: found it is possible to launch some apps in BFU with `SBSOpenSensitiveURLAndUnlock`, thus escaping the sandbox.
-Update coming soon.
-(Plan: replace the Magnifier app with FSUntetherGUI)
 * Tested on iPhone XS running iOS 15.4.1.
-* It also works when installed as a dev-signed user app.
+* The untether part also works when installed as a dev-signed user app.
 (So test it on 16?)
 ## How does this work
 * `TestFlightServiceExtension` of `TestFlight.app` automatically starts on boot, even before first unlock.
 That's all `¯\_(ツ)_/¯`
 * How did I find this?
 Just ran sysdiagnose BFU and found this was the only process in `/var` that is started before first unlock.